Hurricane Erin's storm surge on North Carolina’s Outer Banks could be 'significant threat to life, property'

-On Monday, the National Weather Service in Newport-Morehead City, North Carolina, issued an ominous-sounding High Surf Advisory and Coastal Flood Watch with its beach hazard statement.
+The National Weather Service in Newport-Morehead City, North Carolina, issued an ominous-sounding High Surf Advisory and Coastal Flood Watch with its beach hazard statement.

 "Extreme beach and coastal damage is likely along the oceanside, resulting in a significant threat to life and property," the NWS Newport-Morehead City said.
 "Large dangerous waves will likely inundate and destroy protective dune structures."

-These advisories cover Carteret County, the Northern Outer Banks, Ocracoke Island and Hatteras Island.
+These advisories cover Carteret County, the northern Outer Banks, Ocracoke Island and Hatteras Island.
 After local officials spoke with the NWS, evacuation orders were issued for the islands due to Hurricane Erin’s dangerous surf, wind and flooding threats.
 Dare County is also under a state of emergency.

 (FOX Weather)